unisonweb/unisonweb-org/src/data/docs/language-reference/README.md

 ## Abilities and ability handlers

-Unison provides a system of _abilities_ and _ability handlers_ as a means of modeling computational effects in a purely functional language.

-Unison is a purely functional language, so no expressions are allowed to have _side effects_, meaning they are evaluated to a result and nothing else.
-But we still need to be able to write programs that have _effects_, for example writing to disk, communicating over a network, generating randomness, looking at the clock, and so on.
-Ability types are Unison's way of allowing an expression to request effects it would like to have.
-Handlers then interpret those requests, often by translating them in turn to a computation that uses the built-in `IO` ability.
-Unison has a built-in handler for the `IO` ability which cannot be invoked in Unison programs (it can only be invoked by the Unison runtime).
-This allows Unison to provide I/O effects in a purely functional setting.

-Unison's system of abilities is based on [the Frank language by Sam Lindley, Conor McBride, and Craig McLaughlin](https://arxiv.org/pdf/1611.09259.pdf).
+Unison provides a convenient feature called _abilities_ which lets you use the same ordinary Unison syntax for programs that do (asynchronous) I/O, stream processing, exception handling, parsing, distributed computation, and lots more.
+Unison's system of abilities (often called "algebraic effects" in the literature) is based on [the Frank language by Sam Lindley, Conor McBride, and Craig McLaughlin](https://arxiv.org/pdf/1611.09259.pdf).
 Unison diverges slightly from the scheme detailed in this paper.
+In particular:

-In particular, Unison's ability polymorphism is provided by ordinary polymorphic types, and a Unison type with an empty ability set explicitly disallows any abilities.
+* Unison's ability polymorphism is provided by ordinary polymorphic types, and a Unison type with an empty ability set explicitly disallows any abilities.
 In Frank, the empty ability set implies an ability-polymorphic type.
+* Unison doesn't overload function application syntax to do ability handling; instead it has a separate [`handle` construct](#handle-blocks) for this purpose.

 ### Abilities in function types